All Products

 No

-The OSS URI of the file.
-The format is oss://${Bucket}/${Object}. ${Bucket} is the name of the OSS bucket in the same region as the current project. ${Object} is the full path of the file, including the file extension.
-Supported caption formats: srt, vtt, mov_text, ass, dvd_sub, and pgs.
+The OSS URI of the subtitle file.
+The URI must be in the oss://${Bucket}/${Object} format, where ${Bucket} is the name of an OSS bucket in the same region as the project, and ${Object} is the full path of the object, including the file extension.
+Supported subtitle formats include srt, vtt, mov_text, ass, dvd_sub, and pgs.

 oss://test-bucket/test-object